apache/druid/docs/development/extensions-contrib/ddsketch-quantiles.md

   -->

 This module provides aggregators for approximate quantile queries using the [DDSketch](https://github.com/datadog/sketches-java) library.
 The DDSketch library provides a fast, and fully-mergeable quantile sketch with relative error.
 If the true quantile is 100, a sketch with relative error of 1% guarantees a quantile value between 101 and 99.
 This is important and highly valuable behavior for long tail distributions.
-The best usecase for these sketches is for accurately describing the upper quantiles of long-tailed distributions such as network latencies.
+The best use case for these sketches is for accurately describing the upper quantiles of long tailed distributions such as network latencies.

 To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) in the extensions load list.